Code of Ethics & Conduct

 Coaching, Teaching and Instructing.
 This code has replaced the original BISC

-code as the value statement in the revised standards (1998).
+code, as stated in the revised standards (1998).
 The code is a

-framework within which to work and is a series of guidelines rather than a set
+framework within which to work and is a series of guidelines rather than instructions.

 Introduction